vinhcong-tran/provider-example/README.md

 ### Running test

-1. Install dependencies

-    `npm i`

-2. Run test
+1. Run test

     `npm run test:pact`

-3. Visit to the `PACT_BROKER_URL` to observe the test result.
+2. Visit to the `PACT_BROKER_URL` to observe the test result.
 - The status will be "Successfully verified" if the test passed
 - The status will be "Verification failed" if the test failed